dsoprea/CaKit/README.md

 --------

-The purpose of this tiny project is just to package the logic needed to build both CA certificates and a signed, subordinate certificate.
+The purpose of this tiny project is just to package the logic needed to build both CA certificates and a regulary, signed certificate.

 I find that I often need to do this, and/or need to do this as part of other projects as a starting example.
 This project assumes some defaults, and makes